 The conference will reflect the significant role of women in mainstream law enforcement and will enable you to better understand emerging international trends and issues.

 Valuable ideas and practices will be shared through real world case studies presented by senior practitioners.
 You will develop insight for your institution and better understand the many challenges faced by law enforcement professionals.

 The conference provides a combination of presentations and discussion, through the many sessions that are on offer and opportunities to learn from professional practices and current research, all with a strong strategic and operational focus.

 Established in 1993 with the founding vision for the creation of a discipline of policing and law enforcement, the promotion of research and the delivery post graduate programs and professional education.

 The Australian Graduate School of Policing and Security has a global reputation as a leading provider of research and education for professionals in law enforcement, regulation, emergency management and security.

-Our students learn to bring critical perspectives to their work and meet the complex challenges faced by professionals in a fast changing world.
+The School places practical scholarship and pedagogy ahead of abstract theory and consequently our students learn to bring critical perspectives to their work and meet the complex challenges faced by professionals in a fast changing world.
 Our graduates have the creative intellectual capacity and skills which are sought out to fill senior positions in policing, compliance, security, and emergency management by law enforcement, regulators and blue chip companies.
 Our courses and programs combine theory and knowledge with strategic law enforcement, intelligence, emergency management, public safety, fraud prevention, counter terrorism and security studies.

 We recognise that busy professionals require access to high quality courses which are intellectually challenging and fit with their career and lifestyle commitments.
 Our online courses are quality assured and provide global perspectives and intellectual rigour in areas of contemporary practice.